kasia-basia/beauty-pack/README.md

 # Beauty Pack

 A website for an imaginary beauty product subscription service.
-Features a JavaScript slider and a real time order calculator.
+Features a JavaScript slider, a real time order calculator and form validation.

 #### tools used
 HTML, SASS, gulp, JavaScript (ES6)